 Course Code Course Credit Content of Subject 40JLT017 Literature and Art 1 2 In this class, students will transcribe, annotate, and translate works of Sinitic poetry and prose by Edo- and Meiji-period Japanese authors with the goal of uncovering the ways in which Sinitic texts were read and/or written within a specific social, cultural, and historical context in early modern and modern Japan.
 An important question to consider is how one might compare Sinitic texts produced in Japan and elsewhere in the Sinographic sphere.
-40JLT018 Literature and Art 2 In this course, we will examine the impact of various historical and cultural facts and anecdotes that were investigated and analyzed in the genre of Kōshō essays(考証随筆) which was widely published during the Edo and Meiji periods, on literature, as well as the methods used to verify them.
+40JLT018 Literature and Art 2 2 In this course, we will examine the impact of various historical and cultural facts and anecdotes that were investigated and analyzed in the genre of Kōshō essays(考証随筆) which was widely published during the Edo and Meiji periods, on literature, as well as the methods used to verify them.
 The results of the focus on precedents, recording them, and the interpretation of those precedents were published in large numbers during the Edo period, and were even followed up on and critiqued.
 By checking the interconnectedness of these works, it will be possible to confirm the topics of discussion in the cultural sphere of the time.
 This course will specifically examine how this method, which is also used in novels and other works as evidence, is effective in making works that tend to be ridiculous seem more realistic.
-[Learning objectives] Students will be able to understand and explain the cultural background of the works to be discussed.
+[Learning objectives] •Students will be able to understand and explain the cultural background of the works to be discussed.
 40JLT019 Literature and Society 1 2 In this course, students will grasp the organic relationship among books (publications and manuscripts), bookstores, and social change.Specifically, we will review of primary historical documents related to books from the early modern period to the end of the Edo period and the Meiji Restoration, and decipher and discuss them through historical criticism.
-[Learning objectives] • The book was a powerful medium, and how did the authorities distance themselves from it from time to time?
-How were books produced in a cycle between the passion of authors and publishers and the demands and reactions of buyers and readers? • Students will be able to understand and explain the social and cultural structure of the historical books they are researching using what they have learned in this course.
-40JLT020 Approaches to Literary Informatics 1 2 The use of computers for Pre-modern Japanse works has been increasing in recent years.
-This course aims to help students acquire the basic knowledge and skills needed to use computers for this purpose.
-40JLT021 Perspectives on Printed Books and Scrolls 1 2 Please refer to the WebSyllabus 2024 40JLT022 Perspectives on Archival Materials Research 1 2 In this class, we will focus on digital archives, which are an essential infrastructure for the humanities.
+[Learning objectives] •The book was a powerful medium, and how did the authorities distance themselves from it from time to time?
+How were books produced in a cycle between the passion of authors and publishers and the demands and reactions of buyers and readers? •Students will be able to understand and explain the social and cultural structure of the historical books they are researching using what they have learned in this course.
+40JLT020 Approaches to Literary Informatics 1 2 Please refer to the WebSyllabus 2025 40JLT021 Perspectives on Printed Books and Scrolls 1 2 We will examine the literary historical significance and value of various modern Japanese publications, paying attention not only to the content of the text, but also to the illustrations, binding, form of publication, and materiality of the books.

+In this class, we will focus on digital archives, which are an essential infrastructure for the humanities.
 Students will learn practically how to preserve records formed by society and how to utilize them.
-Additionally, by addressing digital humanities as a case of data utilization in humanities research, we aim to provide students with content that is useful for writing academic papers.
+Additionally, by addressing digital humanities as a case of data utilization in humanities 40JLT022 2 Perspectives on Archival Materials Research 1 2 research, we aim to provide students with content that is useful for writing academic papers.
 (Lectures and exercises) [Learning objectives] The aim of this class is to help students to acquire the skills and knowledge to understand recorded information and use it to write thesis, understanding the process of compiling recorded information in the modern era and the state and values of the records in the society.